You can shape the content in all parts of The Psychologist – we rely on your submissions.

 Interviews and 'One on one'

-If you or somebody you know would prefer to feature in an interview or a short 'one on one' questionnaire, giving a mix of professional and personal insight, get in touch to discuss options.
+If you or somebody you know would prefer to feature in an interview, giving a mix of professional and personal insight, get in touch to discuss options.

-We are now considering reviews of psychology in any form of media: books, films, TV, radio, newspapers, websites and blogs, apps, plays, music, exhibitions, etc etc. Reviews can be anything from 100 words to 1000 words, but generally tend to be 300-500.
+We also consider reviews of psychology in any form of media, for our 'Culture' section: films, TV, radio, newspapers, websites and blogs, apps, plays, music, exhibitions, etc etc. Reviews can be anything from 100 words to 1000 words, but generally tend to be 300-500.
 If you have seen or heard something suitable recently and you are interested in contributing, please contact the editor.

 This section covers the history of psychology and the psychology of history.
-Articles tend to be 1800-3000 words long (with a preference for shorter), and - like all writing in The Psychologist - should attempt to engage as well as inform.
+Articles tend to be around 2000 words long, and – like all writing in The Psychologist – should attempt to engage as well as inform.
 See examples here and contact the editor to discuss your ideas.

 How do I go about writing my piece?